FarronF/limerick-council-meetings/meetings/2015/11/19-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Municipal District of Cappamore-Kilmallock - 15th October 2015.md

 Operations-South Division will investigate junctions and will arrange for

-extra signage/road markings if appropriate.---
+extra signage/road markings if appropriate.
+---
 6

 11.